 nRF Cloud Identity Service¶

-The nRF Cloud Identity Service lets you verify that Nordic Semiconductor SiPs are genuine and authenticate the device in your application service.
+The nRF Cloud Identity Service lets you verify Nordic Semiconductor SiPs by UUID and authenticate the device in your application service.

 The follow diagram shows the identity and secure provisioning process:

 Every Nordic Semiconductor nRF91 series device has a cryptographically provable unique identity based on an ECC key pair.
 During Nordic Semiconductor's SiP manufacturing process, the device exports its public identity key.
 This key is stored in a trusted device database in the nRF Cloud Identity Service.

 The private key is generated using the device's trusted firmware and securely stored on the device.
 The private key never leaves the device.
 It cannot be read or wiped from the device, even through firmware updates.
 Nordic Semiconductor stores the public key in nRF Cloud and uses it to authenticate attestation tokens verifying the device UUID.

 The Identity Service supports nRF9161 devices.
 Contact Support to ask about compatibility with nRF9160 devices.

 The following diagram shows the sequence of steps in the token verification process: